hos7ein/haproxystats-docker/README.md

 ### Build ###

-To build haproxystats-docker, After clone the project you should run the beneath command:
+To build haproxystats-docker, after clone the project you should run the beneath command:
 ```
 docker build --tag hos7ein/haproxystats  .
 ```